HannaBerggren/movie-api/README.md

 ## Acknowledgments
 * Code Institute for your tutorsupport
-* My family and cousin for infinitely support.
+* My family and friends for support
+* My cousin for her tremendous support

 [Back to top](<#contents>)